 Understanding P2P Lending Platforms

-At its core, a peer-to-peer lending platform connects people who want to borrow money with those willing to lend it, without the involvement of a traditional bank.
-Borrowers post loan requests, while lenders review opportunities and decide where to invest.
+At its core, a peer-to-peer lending platform connects people who want to borrow money with those willing to lend money, without the involvement of a traditional bank.
+Borrowers initiate the process of borrowing money by creating a loan listing, while lenders review opportunities in the loan marketplace and decide where to invest.

 The platform manages the process by handling applications, credit checks, fund transfers, and repayments.
 For borrowers, the appeal is often speed, accessibility, and more flexible terms compared to banks.
 For lenders, the draw is higher potential returns, though it comes with risk.